Positive Behaviour Support (PBS) Perth

 There are four capability levels that are highlighted in the framework: core (or entry-level), proficient (or more experienced), advanced (or very experienced and highly skilled) and specialist (experienced and skilled in particular areas of interest).

-NDIS participants who wish to access PBS need to have “improved relationships’ or “behaviour support” listed in their plan.
+NDIS participants who wish to access positive behaviour support (PBS) in Perth and Western Australia need to have ‘improved relationships’ or ‘behaviour support’ listed in their plan.

-How can NDIS participants be referred to Ark for positive behaviour support?
+Can NDIS participants be referred to Ark for positive behaviour support (PBS) in Perth?

-NDIS participants may be referred to Ark through our online enquiries form, through our intake@arksc.org email address or by phoning our team on (08) 6373 7500.
+NDIS participants in Perth and Western Australia may be referred to Ark through our online enquiries form, through our intake@arksc.org email address or by phoning our team on (08) 6373 7500.

 The PBS program coordinator will then phone the participant to discuss the referral and allocate a practitioner.